nekomaruh/Rendimiento_Escolar_en_Chile_2010-2019/datasets/readme.txt

 Note
 ----
+Please download here in this folder all the files above.

 Years 2016, 2017, 2018, 2019 renamed to "Rendimiento por estudiante (year)"
 Download here the files above.
 Files added to .gitignore